 Before you can offer your sitemap in multiple languages, you need to offer your content in multiple languages!

-To let you easily translate your content, TranslatePress gives you the user-friendly visual editor that we showed you above.
+To let you easily translate your content, TranslatePress gives you the user-friendly visual editor that we showed above.

-Whether or not you’re using automatic translation, you’ll be able to open the translation editor by visiting the page that you want to translate on the front-end of your site and clicking the Translate Page button on the toolbar:
+Whether or not you’re using automatic translation, you’ll be able to open the translation editor by visiting the page that you want to translate on the front-end of your site and clicking the Translate Page button on the admin toolbar:

 In the editor, all you need to do is click on the content that you want to translate.
 Then, you can edit its translation in the sidebar: